drakkan/sftpgo/docs/portable-mode.md

                                          value
 ```

-In portable mode, SFTPGo can advertise the SFTP service and, optionally, the credentials via multicast DNS, so there is a standard way to discover the service and to automatically connect to it.
+In portable mode, SFTPGo can advertise the SFTP/FTP services and, optionally, the credentials via multicast DNS, so there is a standard way to discover the service and to automatically connect to it.

-Here is an example of the advertised service including credentials as seen using `avahi-browse`:
+Here is an example of the advertised SFTP service including credentials as seen using `avahi-browse`:

 ```console
 = enp0s31f6 IPv4 SFTPGo portable 53705                         SFTP File Transfer   local